 While “follow the leader” may be embedded in our consciousness early on as a nursery-school game, rare are the leaders that allow the wisdom of this deceptively simple concept to follow them into their career.

 “Most leaders simply tell workers what to do.
 Some tell them how to do stuff.
-Very few leaders take the time to show them not only what and how to do, but why it is important,” explains Dr Andrew Sharman, organizational psychologist and Director of the Leadership & Safety Culture programme at CEDEP, the European Centre for Executive Development, on the INSEAD campus in Fontainebleau, France.
+Very few leaders take the time to show them not only what and how to do, but why it is important,” explains Dr Andrew Sharman, organizational psychologist and Director of the Leadership & Safety Culture programme at CEDEP, the European Centre for Executive Development, on the Fontainebleau campus, France.

 Herbert Heinrich’s research from 1952 has shown that more than 90 percent of workplace accidents are related to some aspect of human behavior.
 Thus, a leader’s behavior can have a strong impact on worker behavior—and even has the potential to chip away at the occurrence of behavior-related workplace accidents.
 Leaders can tap into the upside of the human propensity to mimic: to demonstrate the positive qualities they would like to see reflected.
 If done consistently and convincingly, this behavior can have reverberations throughout the organization.